LunarG/VulkanTools/via/README.md

 Please note that if you are trying to diagnose a troublesome application, the **best way** to run VIA to assist in diagnosis is to change to the location of the application, and run via in that folder locally (by typing in a relative or absolute path to the via executable).

 #### In the Windows Vulkan SDK
 VIA is installed into your start menu as part of the Windows Vulkan SDK.
 Simply open your start menu, search for the "Vulkan SDK" and click "via".
-This will ouptut the resulting via.html directly to your desktop.
+This will output the resulting via.html directly to your desktop.

 If you need to run via from the command-line, you will find it in your SDK folder (defined by the environment variable "VULKAN_SDK") under the "Bin" folder for 64-bit executables, and "Bin32" folder for 32-bit executables.
 From there, simply run:
 ```